 If your destination is within walking distance, then forget public transport or rideshares—just walk.
 You’ll also see much more of a country on foot than in the back of a vehicle.

-I once met a traveler who was on a journey from Canada to Argentina by bicycle.
+I once met a traveler who was on a journey from Alaska to Argentina by bicycle.
 In some countries, this is a popular way to explore!

 #8.)
 Find free activities